dbkeys/multiseeder/README.md

 You can now run the seeder app on the vps.example.com system using the following terminal cmd (must be run with root permissions or the DNS server will not be able to listen for and respond to requests properly):

 ```
-sudo ./dnsseed -h dnsseed.example.com -n vps.example.com
+sudo ./multiseed -h dnsseed.example.com -n vps.myseeder.net
 ```

 If you want the DNS server to report SOA records, you must provide an email address using the `-m` argument:

 ```
-./dnsseed -h dnsseed.example.com -n vps.example.com -m email@example.com
+./multiseed -h dnsseed.example.com -n vps.myseeder.net -m admin@myseeder.net
 ```

 #### Non-Root Workarounds

 Because non-root users cannot access ports below 1024, an extra step is required to allow you to run the DNS server (which must always use port 53) without root privileges.
 There are two known options for running the seeder app using a non-root user account:

-1. The first non-root method is to use the `setcap` command to change the capabilities of the `dnsseed` binary file to specifically allow the app to bind to a port less than 1024 (this one-time cmd requires root privileges):
+1. The first non-root method is to use the `setcap` command to change the capabilities of the `multiseed` binary file to specifically allow the app to bind to a port less than 1024 (this one-time cmd requires root privileges):

 ```
-sudo setcap 'cap_net_bind_service=+ep' /path/to/dnsseed
+sudo setcap 'cap_net_bind_service=+ep' /path/to/multiseed
 ```

 Once the `setcap` command is complete, you can start the seeder app as per normal, without the need for `sudo`:

 ```
-./dnsseed -h dnsseed.example.com -n vps.example.com -m email@example.com
+./multiseed -h dnsseed.example.com -n vps.example.com -m email@example.com
 ```

 2. The second non-root method is to add a redirect entry for port 53 in the iptables firewall system before running the seeder app as a non-root user (this one-time cmd requires root privileges):